 3.)
 Get Your Humidity Right

 Humidity stumps a lot of new growers and causes several unexpected problems.

-Keeping a higher humidity will reduce salt levels within the plant while encouraging healthy and lush growth.
+Keeping a higher humidity during the vegetative stage will reduce salt levels within the plant while encouraging healthy and lush growth.

-If humidity drops below 50%, especially anywhere below 40%, it can cause serious problems that look like nutrient deficiencies light/heat stress!
+During the vegetative stage, if humidity drops below 40%, especially anywhere below 25%, it can cause serious problems that look like nutrient deficiencies light/heat stress!

 But in these cases, just adding a little moisture to the air does wonders, even if you don't change anything else.

-They may spend money on CO2 or bigger lights, when controlling the humidity would make a much bigger difference.
+They may spend money on CO2 or bigger lights, when controlling the humidity would make a much bigger difference in their final product.

 So, if you grow marijuana and would like to make a simple, relatively cheap change and dramatically improve the vibrancy of your plants, buy a humidifier/dehumidifier and make sure to always provide the optimum level.

-And there's one more insider trick you need to know about humidity: So you know you need to keep humidity in 50-60% range for most of the grow, but there is one extra trick...
+And there's one more insider trick you need to know about humidity: So you know you need to keep humidity in 50-60% range for the vegetative stage, and under 45% for the flowering stage, but there is one extra trick...
 Use a dehumidifier to drop the humidity down as low as you possibly can for the last 2-3 weeks of flowering (I've gotten the humidity as low as 34%).

 This extreme dryness will encourage the buds to seal and protect themselves with additional resin (in other words, a sparkling outer layer of THC-heavy trichromes).